 Bottle Filler or Bottling Cane – A Bottle Filler is a small tube that fits onto the end of the siphon hose to aide in filling of the bottles.
 It has a shut off valve at the end that starts the flow of Mead when the tube is inserted into a bottle.
 Two types of valves are available: spring or gravity actuated.
 Once the liquid reaches the lip of the bottle, the tube is lifted off the bottom and the flow of Mead stops.
 The Mead level will drop as the tube is removed, leaving the perfect headroom for corking or capping.
 Both types work well, although the spring one seems to prevent dripping better than the gravity version.

 Hydrometer – A special glass float, weighted at the large end, that is used to measure the density of the Must and Mead to determine the alcohol content.
 The more sugar there is, the denser the liquid and the higher the hydrometer will float.
 When the sugar is converted into alcohol, the density decreases and the float drops further into the liquid.
 They usually have three scales that measure the Specific Gravity from 0.990 to 1.170, Potential Alcohol content, and the Oechsle scale.
 They come in small tubes to hold the sample, although they can be floated in the open fermenter as long as they have been properly sanitized.
 Make sure the one you buy is not specifically made for beer, and follow the directions provided for calibration.
+If you like, you can get a hydrometer kit, or also purchase a hydrometer jar to use in checking your specific gravity.
 See Appendix 9 for instructions on how to read a hydrometer.

 Wine Thief – There are times when you will need (or want) to take a sample of the Mead to test for alcohol content or to taste.
-To do this, you will need some sort of tube that will withdraw enough liquid to fill the Hydrometer tube (see below).
-A simple Turkey Baster works well for this and is easy to find.
+To do this, you will need some sort of tube that will withdraw enough liquid to fill the Hydrometer tube.
+A simple Turkey Baster (sanitized and *not* used with meats!) works well for this and is easy to find.
 There is also a special tube called a Wine Thief that is available at any Homebrew store.
 This tube has a valve at the bottom that allows the tube to fill up as it is inserted into the Mead, and then closes as the tube is removed, taking with it enough of a sample to test.

 Additional equipment that is nice to have, but not essential, can be found in Appendix 3.